aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 ![wc_ap_visible](/img/wc_ap_visible.png)

-Now, we can try connecting our wallet, via the QR code:
+Now, we can try connecting our wallet via the QR code:

 ![wc_ap_qr](/img/wc_ap_qr.png)

-But we won't see if the connection was successful yet, because we don't have anything to display that.
-The popup will just close and we will see the App's initial screen:
+But we won't see if the connection was successful yet because we need something to display that.
+The popup will close, and we will see the App's initial screen:

 ![wc_ap_connected_no_ui](/img/wc_ap_connected_no_ui.png)